wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

+= 1.7.16 =
+* Fixes a bug with max listings in the featured listings component.

 = 1.7.15 =
 * Fixes missing legacy owner type values in featured listings requests.
 * Fixes empty geocode lat/lng issue on map.